the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Localizing RSE teaching material and RSE information in languages other than English can help reach a much wider audience by lowering the barrier to entry in the field.
-In 2014 the community behind The Carpentries engaged in an international effort to translate their training material in Spanish [@Wilson2014a], Korean [@Wilson2014b] and Portuguese [@Silva2014].
+In 2014 the community behind The Carpentries engaged in an international effort to translate their training material into Spanish [@Wilson2014a], Korean [@Wilson2014b] and Portuguese [@Silva2014].
 Core lessons have been translated to Korean in 2015 [@Lee2015], and the Spanish core lessons are now officially part of the Software Carpentry material [@CarpentriesSpanish].